FeraGroup/FTA-Thumb-Drive/README.md

 The program will in turn do the following:
   1. Set the Wired NIC to DHCP
   2. Set the firewall to off
-  3. Stop the DNS Service
-  4. Disable the Wireless NIC
+  3. Disable the Wireless NIC
-  5. Restart the Wired NIC
+  4. Restart the Wired NIC
-  6. Restart the mDNS Servie
+  5. Restart the mDNS Servie

 This program is to help FTAs and CSA set the Driver Stations to be able to communicate with the FMS while on the field or get them ready before the competion begins.